Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Developers: Contributor.
 Team Leaders: Owner.
 - [ ] Developers: Contributor.
 Team Leaders: Collaborator.

-### Your company has a project in Azure DevOps for a new web application.
-You need to ensure that when code is checked in, a build runs automatically.
-Solution: From the Pre-deployment conditions settings of the release pipeline, you select Batch changes while a build is in progress.
-Does this meet the goal?

-- [ ] Yes.
-- [x] No.

-### Your company has a project in Azure DevOps for a new web application.
-You need to ensure that when code is checked in, a build runs automatically.
-Solution: From the Pre-deployment conditions settings of the release pipeline, you select After stage.
-Does this meet the goal?

-- [ ] Yes.
-- [x] No.

 ### Your company uses Azure DevOps for the build pipelines and deployment pipelines of Java-based projects.
 You need to recommend a strategy for managing technical debt.
 Which two actions should you include in the recommendation?

 - [ ] Configure post-deployment approvals in the deployment pipeline.